landigf/remote-executor-service/README.md

 A REST service that executes shell commands on isolated remote executors.
 Built with **Java 17** and **Spring Boot 3**, using **Docker containers** as the execution backend.

-This project is a solution to **Task #1 — "Create a simple service to execute shell commands on a remote executor"** from the *Autoscaling of virtual machines in TeamCity Cloud* assignment.

 ---

 ## Task requirements and how they are met